andyshora/app-setup/README.md

-app-setup
+App Setup
 =========

-My favourite stack - AngularJS, Sass, CI (php), MongoDB, Grunt
+App prototyping setup - AngularJS, Sass, CI (php), MongoDB, Grunt

+Codeigniter backend sits in an API folder, as all app logic done on frontend.

+Grunt used to compile, test and deploy app.